Turkey as food: Preparation and production

 Wild turkeys, while technically the same species as domesticated turkeys, have a very different taste from farm-raised turkeys.
-Almost all of the meat is "dark" (including the breast) with a more intense flavor.
+Almost all of the meat is dark (including the breast) with a more intense flavor.
 The flavor can also vary seasonally with changes in available forage, often leaving wild turkey meat with a gamier flavor in late summer, due to the greater number of insects in its diet over the preceding months.
 Wild turkey that has fed predominantly on grass and grain has a milder flavor.
 Older heritage breeds also differ in flavor.
 Traditionally raised English turkey meat has been granted the EU and UK designation Traditional Speciality Guaranteed under the name Traditional Farmfresh Turkey.

 A large amount of turkey meat is processed.
-It can be smoked, and as such, is sometimes sold as turkey ham or turkey bacon, which is considered to be far healthier than pork bacon.
+It can be smoked, and as such, is sometimes sold as turkey ham or turkey bacon.
 Twisted helices of deep-fried turkey meat, sold as "turkey twizzlers", came to prominence in the UK in 2004, when chef Jamie Oliver campaigned to have them and similar foods removed from school dinners.

 Unlike chicken eggs, turkey eggs are not commonly sold as food due to the high demand for whole turkeys and lower output of eggs as compared with other fowl (not only chickens, but even ducks or quail).
-The value of a single turkey egg is estimated to be about $3.50 on the open market, substantially more than an entire carton of one dozen chicken eggs.
+A single turkey egg costs about $2–3.